samjkirk/IE2E-Test-FileReader/README.md

 > Java | JUnit | Selenium | Cucumber | Gherkin | Ecplise | Git

 ## How to run

-    1. Clone this directory
+Clone this directory

-    2. Change the TEST_PATH and DRIVER_PATH constants in Constants.Constants to the location of the testFiles folder in the project directory
+Change the TEST_PATH and DRIVER_PATH constants (in src/test/java/Constants/Constants) to the location of the testFiles folder in the project directory
     ![Screenshot](https://i.gyazo.com/f589e549c58c50aab532a515338f4555.png)

-    3. run mvn install
+Run mvn install

-    4. run the TestRunner_RegCheckerWebPage class as a junit test
+Run the TestRunner_RegCheckerWebPage class as a junit test

 ## Brief
 Part 1: